GeoscienceAustralia/CoRAL/README.md

 ### Dependencies

-This package requires the following non-standard Python modules installed:
+This package requires the following:

 ```
+Python==3.6
 NumPy
 Matplotlib
 Rasterio